mazphilip/CausalStump/README.md

 install.packages("https://github.com/mazphilip/CausalStump/raw/master/tar/CausalStump_0.1.4.tar.gz", repos = NULL, type = "source")
 ```

+This package requires the R-packages [Rcpp](https://cran.r-project.org/web/packages/Rcpp/index.html), [RcppArmadillo](https://cran.r-project.org/web/packages/RcppArmadillo/index.html), and [mvnfast](https://cran.r-project.org/web/packages/mvnfast/index.html) (for the sampling of the student-t posterior).

-As there is no documentation yet, here is an example of how to use the package to estimate treatment effects
+As there is only a very limited and incomplete documentation so far, here is an example of how to use the package to estimate treatment effects

 ```R
 library(CausalStump)